Ana-OS/wildtours-app/README.md

 * Basic Functionality:

-  * Add name, images, description and stop locations to the tours
+  * Add name, images, description and locations to the tours
   * Create, update and delete a tour
   * Create and delete a review
   * Flash messages to warn or greet the users